Advanced Ads comes with different capabilities for users to manage ads.

 Basic capability setup

 By default, page admins can do everything.
 If you select the appropriate option in the plugin settings, editors can also create and manage ads.
-By default, other default user groups can’t do anything.
+As standard, other default user groups can’t do anything.

 With Advanced Ads Pro, there are three capability roles that you can also assign to individual users:

 |Ad Manager||can manage new and existing ads but not change plugin options.|